petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/modified-facet.md

 **Frequency Threshold:** Set the minimum frequency required for terms to appear in the list of facet terms.
 For example, if the frequency threshold of a facet is set to `3`, a term with two matching results does not appear in the facet's term result list.

 **Order Terms By:** For Liferay 7.4 U63+/GA63+, you can choose a facet term sorting strategy: Term Frequency Descending or Term Frequency Ascending.
 Term Frequency Descending orders facet terms from most matches to least.
-By default, facet terms are displayed statically, in the order the timer periods were defined in the configuration.
+By default, facet terms appear statically in the order the timer periods configuration.

 In Ranges Configuration, you can modify, delete, or create time ranges: